 Identity fraud has evolved alongside technologies facilitating it, necessitating statutory amendments at watershed moments such as the dawn of the Internet.
-Recent developments like social media and hack-tivism may represent yet another watershed moment requiring congressional intervention.
+Expressional media and hacktivism may represent yet another watershed moment requiring congressional intervention.
 As discussed in Part I.C of this Note, hacktivism and the increased availability of information have altered the flow of information online and resulted in complex interactions between different actors-sometimes exposing relatively passive participants to the same liability as malicious hackers.
-Two potential amendments to §§ 1028 and 1028A may reduce this potential for abuse and prevent unconstitutional restrictions on protected speech: narrower definitions in § 1028(d) and a heightened intent requirement for certain provisions of § 1028(a).
+Two potential amendments to \$\mathbb{S}\$ 1028 and 1028A may reduce this potential for abuse and prevent unconstitutional restrictions on protected speech: narrower definitions in \$\mathbb{S}\$ 1028(d) and a heightened intent requirement for certain provisions of \$\mathbb{S}\$ 1028(a).